new92/InstaTools/Spammer/README.md

 # Spammer 💣
 Spammer is a python script which helps the user spam messages (bomb the inbox) of another user on Instagram. **Works for both public and private acconts**

+> If you like this repository please feel free to star and/or fork it.
+It really helps me to continue creating tools like these.

 ## Why Spammer 🥷
 There are plenty of reasons for using Spammer.
 Some of them are:
   - Because it's easy to install and use